PLAR Application Instructions

 Getting sTARTED

-This information is intended for individuals who are internationally educated and who wish to have their education and training assessed through the Prior Learning Assessment and Recognition (PLAR) process.
+This information is intended for individuals who are internationally educated, or former registrants returning to practise after 10 or more years, and who wish to have their education and training assessed through the Prior Learning Assessment and Recognition (PLAR) process.

 If this is not you, click on the following if you:

-Registration Program staff are available to answer questions about the application process and required documents, however registration decisions are made by the Registrar and/or the Registration Committee.
-Registration Program staff cannot tell you whether or not you meet the requirements or predict whether you will be eligible for registration with the College.
+Registration Program staff are available to answer questions about the application process and required documents.
+Registration decisions are made by the Registrar and/or the Registration Committee.
+Registration Program staff cannot tell you whether you meet the registration requirements or predict whether you will be eligible for registration with the College.

 Application form

-• The Application Form may be sent by email to: registration@collegeofdietitians.org;
+• The Application Form must be sent by email (PDF format preferred) to: registration@collegeofdietitians.org

-• Review your form to make sure you have completed and signed all sections of the form.
+• Review your application form to make sure you have completed, signed, and dated All sections of the form.
 If any section of your application form is incomplete, you will be required to submit a new form.

 • All applications are processed in the order in which they are received.